Ryan Reynolds Epically Burns Hugh Jackman Following ‘Logan’ Success

 — Hugh Jackman (@RealHughJackman) March 5, 2017

 These messages between Hugh Jackman and Ryan Reynolds immediately ignited hopes that the duo will once again share the screen again as Wolverine and Deadpool in the very near future.
-This is something that Ryan Reynolds himself is very, very keen on.
+This is something that Ryan Reynolds himself is very keen on.
 Not just because he thinks they would make a terrific cinematic pairing, especially in their most recent guises, but because he wants to spend more time with Hugh Jackman.
 Ryan Reynolds explained as much to Entertainment Weekly.

 Screenwriters Paul Wernick and Rhett Reese, who previously wrote Deadpool and have been tasked with scribing its hugely anticipated sequel, are both hopeful that, if the public can join up with Ryan Reynolds to try and convince Jackman to reprise the character, he won’t be able to resist.
 They explained as much to The Playlist, while also confessing that there still aren’t any actual plans to do so.